secret-bitcoin-login/indigent-android-bitcoin/README.md

 ## About Bitholla

 This github has absolutely no affiliation with bitholla other than product interest.
-I have considered asking those in need to set up a bitholla account with a suffix "_ind" to indicate that they are indigent and accepting donations.
+You can reach out to bitholla at http://bitholla.io

 ## Media Coverage